doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 	- High quality atomosphere and distance colouring: enable

 You will need to run MGE XE at the end of your mod installation to regenerate distant land and enable mod-specific shaders.

+Before moving on to the next tab in MGE XE, you may optionally move your newly-generated Distant Land files from their default location in the "Overwrite" folder:
+1. Exit MGE XE and return to the MO2 interface
+1. Located to the right of the Profile drop-down menu, click the small hammer-and-wrench icon and select "Create Empty Mod"
+1. Name this mod "Distant Land - Vanilla" and make sure it is at the bottom of your load order
+1. At the bottom of your load order, double click on the "Overwrite" folder
+1. Drag and drop the "distantland" folder into the empty mod

+The advantage of this step is that you will always have vanilla distant land that you can easily revert to (either for testing purposes, or for inclusion in a "vanilla" modding profile).
+With this complete, you may now relaunch MGE XE and continue the setup.

 ## In-game Tab
 Enable the following options: